 - Noise from loud parties, which remains a Police issue.

 - Noise from vehicles, which remains a Police issue.

 - Noise from boats and jet skis are the responsibility of the Department of Environment & Resource Management.

 A set of factsheets on different types of nuisances has been developed for residents' information.
-Please click on the attachment below for a copy of the factsheet.
+Please visit our Fact Sheet page.